dmparrishphd/Python4th/2b/Tutorial/body4.md

 ## Numbers

 Enter `1 #` ` ` ` ` ` ` `spam =`.

-(Ariadne doesn't care about _extra_ spaces, but you might find your code easier to read if you include extra spaces in all the right places.)
+(Ariadne erases\
+the _extra_ spaces,\
+but including more spaces\
+in all the right places\
+makes you the winner of code-raeding races.)

     S>> '' '' '' ''
     OK>> 1 #   spam =